Explore the entire 2025 Philanthropy Pulse report.

 donor acquisition and retention

-arts & culture data and technology
+arts & culture AI, data, and technology